On Tunnelling Through the Black Hole Horizon: On some delusions existing in the literature

-Finally we add the following remark in order to avoid misunderstanding, the source of which is confusion of notions between the case of stationary potential's non-relativistic quantum mechanics and properties of the black hole spacetime. \textit{The Schwarzschild and Painleve "time" variables are spacelike under the horizon} \textit{and conserved quantities }$E$ \textit{\ and }$E_{p}$\textit{\ globally are not energies.} Therefore it would be mistake to apply for a black hole the tunnelling approach coming from the standard Schrodinger theory for the stationary potential, since there is no sense to use under the horizon the Schrodinger equation with spacelike variable $t,$ or $t_{p}$, in place of time.
-Does not exist coordinates by which one can cover both sides of the horizon of a black hole in such a way that one of these coordinates is timelike globally and metric does not depends on it. \textit{The black hole spacetime is not only non-static, it is also non-stationary independently of which system of reference we use, including the Painleve coordinates.} Then to be able to speak about quantum mechanics and tunnelling one need to introduce first the coordinate which would be regular and timelike both outside and inside of the horizon.
-However, the metric in this case will be unavoidable time-dependent.
-Therefore we come to the necessity to apply the quasiclassical tunnelling approach to the essentially time-dependent external gravitational field which is quite different from that naive extrapolation of the non-relativistic theory for the stationary potentials proposed in [1-5].
-The calculation of the action $S=-mc\int ds$ \ along quasiclassical complex trajectory in black hole spacetime must take into account in that or another way the contribution from all variables involved.
-The best way to do this is to use the Kruskal coordinates from the outset.
-This was done in [8] and the result is that in the spacetime of a black hole formed by the collapse no quasiclassical tunnelling trajectories between inside and outside of horizon can be found.
+It is worth adding the following remark in order to avoid misunderstanding, the source of which is the confusion of notions between the case of a stationary potential's non-relativistic quantum mechanics and the properties of a black hole space-time. \textit{The Schwarzschild and Painleve-Gullstrand \textquotedblleft time" variables have spacelike coordinate lines inside the horizon and the conserved quantities }$E$\textit{\ and }$E_{p}$ \textit{\ globally are not energies.} Therefore it would be a mistake to apply to a black hole the tunneling approach coming from the standard Schr\"{o}dinger theory for a stationary potential, since it makes no sense to use the Schr\"{o}dinger equation with spacelike variables $t$ or $t_{p}$ in place of the time inside the horizon.
+There do not exist coordinates with which one can cover both sides of the horizon of a black hole in such a way that one of these coordinates is globally timelike and the metric does not depend on it. \textit{The black hole space-time is not only not static, it is also not stationary independent of which system of reference we use, including the Painleve-Gullstrand coordinates.} Then to be able to speak about quantum mechanics and tunneling one needs to introduce first the coordinate which would be everywhere regular and timelike both outside and inside of the horizon.
+However, the metric in this case will be unavoidably time-dependent.
+Therefore we are forced to the necessity of applying the quasi-classical tunneling approach to an essentially time-dependent external gravitational field which is quite different from the naive extrapolation of the non-relativistic theory for the stationary potential proposed in \cite{V}--\cite{CHNVZ}.
+The calculation of the action $S=-mc\int ds$ along a quasi-classical complex trajectory in a black hole space-time must take into account in that or another way the contribution from all variables involved.\footnote{It is reasonable to note that another specific criticism (quite different from that presented here) of the tunneling method as described in \cite{PW} has been stated by B. Chowdhury \cite{Ch}.
+In spite of some attempts that have appeared in the literature to overcome the difficulty indicated in \cite{Ch}, the problem remains unsolved and points to still another type of inconsistency of the tunneling approach proposed in the article \cite{PW}.}